Lillebravo/Lecture_Arrays_Loops_Functions/README.md

 An array is zero-index-based.
 In order to access the first element in the array, we access the element on index position 0, the second on index position 1 and so on.

-So to access an element, we just reference the variable that points to the array, and access it with an index with the helo of square brackes `[]`-
+So to access an element, we just reference the variable that points to the array, and access it with an index with the help of square brackes `[]`.

 Acessing first element of array: